-Chicago Metropolitan Agency for Planning (CMAP) staff finds that the GO TO 2040 Plan Update and the Federal Fiscal Year 2014-2019 Transportation Improvement Program (FFY 14-19 TIP) conform to the State Implementation Plan (SIP) for the 8-hour ozone standard and the annual fine particulate matter (PM{2.5}) standard based on the results of the conformity analysis.
+Chicago Metropolitan Agency for Planning (CMAP) staff finds that the GO TO 2040 plan update and the Federal Fiscal Year 2014-2019 Transportation Improvement Program (FFY 14-19 TIP) conform to the State Implementation Plan (SIP) for the 8-hour ozone standard and the annual fine particulate matter (PM{2.5}) standard based on the results of the conformity analysis.

 This report makes the determination that the region's transportation plan and program satisfy all applicable criteria and procedures in the conformity regulations.
 The Transportation Conformity Analysis for the PM{2.5} and 8-Hour Ozone National Ambient Air Quality Standards documentation was the subject of a public comment period running from June 13 through August 1, 2014.
-The CMAP Board and MPO Policy Committee will recognize, consider and respond to comments received.
-The GO TO 2040 Plan Update and the FFY 14-19 TIP will be considered for approval by the CMAP Board and MPO Policy Committee in October 2014.
+CMAP recognized, considered and responded to comments received.
+The GO TO 2040 plan and FFY 14-19 TIP, including this conformity determination, were updated in accordance with federal regulations on October 9, 2014.